 Communications and Administrative Coordinator

 Beth McMurray is the Communications and Administrative Coordinator for the Chittenden County Opioid Alliance; her job entails creating connections across sectors, maintaining a community presence, and using this presence to keep every member of our community up to date with the work being done by the CCOA.
-Beth, a 5th generation Vermonter, completed her Bachelors of Social Work degree at Champlain College in May of 2018, and is continuing her education as a 2020 graduating candidate for a Masters in Public Administration degree at the University of Vermont.
+Beth, a 5th generation Vermonter, completed her Bachelors of Social Work degree at Champlain College in May of 2018, and is continuing her education as a 2020 graduating candidate for a Master of Public Administration degree at the University of Vermont.
 Prior to working at the Chittenden County Opioid Alliance, Beth was an intern under the City of Burlington's Opioid Policy Manager.

 Community Impact Manager